alienator88/Pearcleaner/README.md

 ## Issues
 > [!WARNING]
 > - When submitting issues, please use the appropriate issue template corresponding with your problem [HERE](https://github.com/alienator88/Pearcleaner/issues/new/choose)
+> - For issues with unrelated files being found or not enough files being found, try the new Condition Builder (Hammer icon next to uninstall button) before submitting an APP bug
 > - Templates not filled out with the requested details will be closed.
 Unfortunately I don't have the time to act as help desk support asking for all the missing information.
 Help me help you 🙂